 The Position of St. Peter in the Church

-Nowhere in the Bible did it explicitly say that St. Peter was the first Pope, nor that he was chosen by Christ to be the leader of the Apostles.
-Yet, it is the belief of the Catholic Church that before His ascension into Heaven, Christ singled out St. Peter to be the Head of the Church.
-Indeed, there are texts from the gospels indicating that St. Peter was chosen for this task, but the meaning and interpretation of the texts had been disputed for centuries by Protestants and Orthodox Christians alike.
-However, Sacred Tradition confirmed that the primacy and supreme authority of St. Peter over the other Apostles and the Church at large was, in fact, the faith and belief of the early Church.
-See The Catechism of the Catholic Church, # 881-883
+Nowhere in the Bible does it explicitly say that St. Peter was the first pope or that he was chosen by Christ to be the leader of the Apostles.
+Yet, it is the belief of the Catholic Church that before His Ascension into Heaven, Christ singled out St. Peter to be the head of the Church.
+Indeed, there are texts from the Gospels indicating that St. Peter was chosen for this task, but the meaning and interpretation of the texts have been disputed for centuries by Protestants and Orthodox Christians alike.
+However, Sacred Tradition confirmed that St. Peter's primacy and supreme authority over the other Apostles and the Church at large was, in fact, the early Church's faith and belief.
+See The Catechism of the Catholic Church, # 881–883

 The Primacy of St. Peter in Holy Scripture

-There are several indications from Holy Scripture that St. Peter was, indeed, the chief of the Apostles.
-For example, his name was mentioned 195 times in the New Testament, followed only by St. John whose name was mentioned 29 times.
-The other Apostles were mentioned only once or twice and that's it.
+There are several indications from the Holy Scripture that St. Peter was, indeed, the chief of the Apostles.
+For example, his name was mentioned 195 times in the New Testament, followed only by St. John, whose name was mentioned 29 times.
+The other Apostles were mentioned only once or twice, and that's it.
 Thus, if the frequency with which a person's name is cited in a narrative is an indication of the person's importance, then one can see that, compared to the other Apostles, St. Peter was first in importance.
 But that was not all.
-It can be seen that every time a list of Apostles is given, St. Peter's name always comes first (See Matt 10:2-5; Mark 3:16-19; Luke 6:14-16; Acts 1:13).
-When referring to the Apostles as a group the Bible would sometimes simply say "his disciples and Peter" (Mark 16:7), or "Peter and they that were with him" (Luke 9:32), or "to Peter, and to the rest of the apostles" (Acts 2:37).
+It can be seen that every time a list of Apostles is given, St. Peter's name always comes first (see Matt 10:2–5; Mark 3:16–19; Luke 6:14–16; Acts 1:13).
+When referring to the Apostles as a group, the Bible would sometimes simply say "his disciples and Peter" (Mark 16:7), or "Peter and they that were with him" (Luke 9:32), or "to Peter and to the rest of the apostles" (Acts 2:37).

-Also, St. Peter alone was prayed for by Christ, that his faith may not fail (Luke 22:32).
-At the news of Christ's resurrection, John outran St. Peter, but allowed him to enter the tomb first (John 20:3-8), indicating his recognition of St. Peter's leadership.
-Even our risen Savior appeared to St. Peter first before He appeared to the other Apostles (Luke 24:33-36).
-In selecting a replacement for Judas, the traitor, it was St. Peter who stood up and led the Apostles (Acts 1:15-26).
+Also, Christ prayed for St. Peter alone that his faith would not fail (Luke 22:32).
+At the news of Christ's resurrection, John outran St. Peter, but allowed him to enter the tomb first (John 20:3–8), indicating his recognition of St. Peter's leadership.
+Even our risen Savior appeared to St. Peter first before He appeared to the other Apostles (Luke 24:33–36).
+In selecting a replacement for Judas, the traitor, it was St. Peter who stood up and led the Apostles (Acts 1:15–26).
 After the descent of the Holy Spirit, it was St. Peter who spoke to the crowd on behalf of the Apostles (Acts 2).
-When confronted by the Jews, St. Peter acted as the spokesman for the Christians (Acts 4:1-13).
-He was also the one to expose the heresy of Simon the magician (Acts 8:14-24).
-Then, although St. Paul is now called "The Apostle of the Gentiles," it was actually St. Peter who received the revelation from an angel to extend Christianity to the Gentiles (Acts 10).
+When confronted by the Jews, St. Peter acted as the spokesman for the Christians (Acts 4:1–13).
+He was also the one to expose the heresy of Simon the magician (Acts 8:14–24).
+Then, although St. Paul is now called "the Apostle of the Gentiles," it was actually St. Peter who received the revelation from an angel to extend Christianity to the Gentiles (Acts 10).
 It was St. Peter who presided at the Council of Jerusalem, which decided on what policy to apply to the Gentile converts regarding circumcision and other Jewish customs (Acts 15).
-In all these instances we see St. Peter playing a leadership role in directing the growth of the infant Church.
+In each of these instances, we see St. Peter taking the lead in directing the growth of the infant Church.

 But the strongest reason that St. Peter had primacy over the Apostles and the Church was that he was singled out by Christ to be the Head of the Church.
 Here are the pertinent texts from Holy Scripture:

-"And Jesus came into the quarters of Caesarea Philippi: and he asked his disciples, saying: Whom do men say that the Son of man is?
-But they said: Some John the Baptist, and other some Elias, and others Jeremias, or one of the prophets.
-Jesus saith to them: But whom do you say that I am?
+"And Jesus came into the quarters of Caesarea Philippi: and he asked his disciples, saying: Whom do men say that the Son of Man is?
+But they said: Some John the Baptist, and other some Elijah, and others Jeremiah, or one of the prophets.
+Jesus said to them: But whom do you say that I am?
 Simon Peter answered and said: Thou art Christ, the Son of the living God.
 And Jesus answering, said to him: Blessed art thou, Simon Bar-Jona: because flesh and blood hath not revealed it to thee, but my Father who is in heaven.
-And I say to thee: That thou art Peter; and upon this rock I will build my church, and the gates of hell shall not prevail against it.
+And I say to thee, That thou art Peter; and upon this rock, I will build my church, and the gates of hell shall not prevail against it.
 And I will give to thee the keys of the kingdom of heaven.
-And whatsoever thou shalt bind upon earth, it shall be bound also in heaven: and whatsoever thou shalt loose upon earth, it shall be loosed also in heaven."
-(Matt 16:13-19) (Italics added.) - This episode took place before His passion.
+And whatsoever thou shalt bind upon earth, it shall be bound also in heaven, and whatsoever thou shalt loose upon earth, it shall be loosed also in heaven."
+(Matt 16:13–19) (Italics added.) - This episode took place before His passion.

 "When therefore they had dined, Jesus saith to Simon Peter: Simon son of John, lovest thou me more than these?
 He saith to him: Yea, Lord, thou knowest that I love thee.
 He saith to him: Feed my lambs.
 He saith to him again: Simon, son of John, lovest thou me?
 He saith to him: Yea, Lord, thou knowest that I love thee.
 He saith to him: Feed my lambs.
 He said to him the third time: Simon, son of John, lovest thou me?
 Peter was grieved, because he had said to him the third time: Lovest thou me?
 And he said to him: Lord, thou knowest all things: thou knowest that I love thee.
 He said to him: Feed my sheep."
 (John 21:15-17) (Italics added.) - This episode took place after His resurrection.